Multimodality

 The focus on improving interchanges, a key issue for passengers, resulted in improvements to 12 Bordeaux interchange points.
 The outcome of these and other initiatives has been a 20% increase in service kilometres, particularly during off-peak hours, evenings and weekends – which reflects the changing lifestyles of our passengers.

-Keolis is one of the world’s leading operators of multimodal transport networks
+Keolis is one of the world’s leading operators of multimodal transport networks.

 Multimodal Transport in Australia and New Zealand